MichaelPerez-Ortiz/SBA2/README.md

 Wrapped everything in a try/catch statement

-Made it so an error is thrown when a course id and assignment group do not belong together.
+Added a way keep the decimal points at a max of 3 using .toFixed and parseFloat to keep the averages from being strings.

-///To Do
+//Temporarily Abandoned

-Now I have to find a way keep the decimal points at a max of 3
+From what I read it seems like I might have to change a bunch of code to fix the object order so I decided not to risk breaking everything.

-Still have to fix the object order for some reason the assignments are coming before the learner id.
+Commented out the lines that made it so an error is thrown when a course id and assignment group do not belong together because Im not entirely sure how to make sure its working.

-Have to account for potential errors in the data that the program receives.
-What if points_possible is 0?
-You cannot divide by zero.
-What if a value that you are expecting to be a number is instead a string?
+I also stopped trying to account for potential errors in the data that the program receives for the same reason.